HENILX0/ESP32_SMART_ROBOT-/README.md

 * **Funding Objective:**
   The primary goal of applying for the Stardance grant is to secure essential funding for high-precision 3D printing of the complex mechanical assemblies (specifically the rack-and-pinion gripper and structural enclosures) and professional-grade manufacturing of the custom ESP32 Printed Circuit Board (PCB).
 * **Project Completion:**
-  While the foundational architecture, firmware logic, and basic mobile tracking prototype have been successfully validated[cite: 12], the grant will directly enable the transition from a breadboard/prototype setup to a fully integrated, robust, and production-ready autonomous relocation robot.
+  While the foundational architecture, firmware logic, and basic mobile tracking prototype have been successfully validated, the grant will directly enable the transition from a breadboard/prototype setup to a fully integrated, robust, and production-ready autonomous relocation robot.